How to Write Your ERAS Personal Statement

 - “Tie everything into why you chose that particular specialty.”

-Make it easy to read by telling a short and concise story about yourself:
+4) Make your statement easy to read by telling a short and concise story about yourself:

 - “That was way too long and formulaic.
 Cut to the chase but also paint a story rather than tell one.